 Fried Chicken Induction Style

-EQUIPMENT: 5 quart mixing bowl, Induction cooker, chicken fryer 13 inch skillet, you can also use an Oil Core Electric Cooker.
-For a special discount on listed products use coupon code FRIEDCHICK at checkout
+EQUIPMENT: 5-quart mixing bowl, Induction cooker, chicken fryer 13 inch skillet, you can also use an Oil Core Electric Skillet.

 PREPARATION TIME: 1 hour – serves 2 to 4

-1 teaspoons fresh grates black pepper or white pepper
+- 1 teaspoon freshly grated black or white pepper

-Combine the flour and spices in the 5-quart covered mixing bowl.
+Combine the flour and spices in a mixing bowl.
 Cover and shake to evenly combine ingredients.